fortzsu/theater_reticket/README.md

 - Reporting and search queries with JPA Criteria Queries

 ## Usage
-The application could be tried out with Postman or run by tests.
+The application runs on localhost, could be tried out with Postman or **by running tests**.
+Due to authentication, access is needed or: reticket23@gmail.com/Reticket2023!

 ## Project Status
 Project is: _in progress_